albertniyonsenga/SateliteDataAnalysis/README.md

 i: to permit us to insert the text
 #!/bin/bash: tells the system to use the bash shell to interpret the script

-tail -n +2 satellite_temperature_data.csv
-tail -n +2: prints all lines from the second line onward, removing the header from the CSV file satellite_temperature_data.csv: the input file containing temperature data
-| sort -t, -k2 -nr
-|:  sends the output of the tail to sort.
-sort -t,:  sets comma as the delimiter since it's a CSV file
--k2: tells sort to sort by the second column because it contains temperature values.
--n: Sort numerically
--r: get the highest values first.
-| head -10 > highest_temp.csv
-|:  sends the sorted output to the head.
-head -10:  extracts the top 10 highest temperatures.
 > highest_temp.csv:  redirects and overwrites the result into highest_temp.csv, which wasn't the existing echo "Top 10 highest temperatures have been saved to highest_temp.csv."
 Displays a message to confirm that the file has been successfully created.